 According to Associate Professor Bui Anh Tuan, Principal of Foreign Trade University, Resolution 29 is highly scientific, comprehensive and oriented for the development of education and training in the country.
-In general, the system is developing in the spirit of Resolution 29, and Vietnamese university education has had strong development in recent times.
+In general, the system is developing in the spirit of Resolution 29, Vietnam's university education has had strong development in recent times.

 In the spirit of Resolution 29, Vietnamese university education has developed in recent times.

 It is worth mentioning that some higher education institutions are afraid of being autonomous because they do not fully understand the benefits of autonomy.
-Others simply think that university autonomy is simply about ensuring regular and investment expenses, while other autonomy contents (strategy development and implementation, training, enrollment, academics, organization, and personnel) have not been focused on.
+Others simply think that university autonomy is simply about ensuring regular and investment expenses, while other autonomy contents (strategy development and implementation, training, enrollment, academics, organization, and human resources) have not been focused on.
 On the other hand, many schools misunderstand autonomy as the right to "decide everything" so they do not pay attention to legal regulations, are confused in implementation, and even violate regulations.

 Associate Professor Dang Hoai Bac, Director of the Academy of Posts and Telecommunications Technology, also said that if universities are autonomous without the support of the state, businesses, and society, the system will face many difficulties in competing with countries in the region and around the world in the coming time.
 "We are doing very fundamental tasks such as training human resources for semiconductor chips.
-If we use tuition fees as a regular expense, if we continue to be autonomous in the current way, we will never be able to keep up with other countries in the world," Associate Professor Bac said.
+If we use tuition fees as a regular expense, if we continue to be autonomous in the current way, we will never be able to catch up with other countries in the world," Associate Professor Bac commented.

 Major General Nguyen Van Oanh, Director of the Department of Schools (Ministry of National Defense), proposed that the Ministry of Education and Training add to the draft summary report and draft conclusion of the Politburo the content "Some educational institutions in the army participate in training human resources to serve the country's industrialization and modernization (often called civilian subjects) in some urgent fields".

 According to Major General Oanh, military educational institutions have experience in training this civilian population.
 Over the past 22 years (since 2001), the Ministry of National Defense has directed military educational institutions to train over 93,000 civilian students at all levels.
 By 2020, enrollment and training will be stopped to adjust the organization and staffing of the military school system.
-Up to now, the military school system has been adjusted, streamlined, strong, specialized, modern, suitable for practice and integrated into the national education system, with all conditions to continue training.
+Up to now, the military school system has been adjusted, streamlined, strong, specialized, modern, suitable for practice and integrated into the national education system, with all the conditions to continue training.

 Source link